Description

 Pruning

-Prune during winter dormancy.
-Late winter is ideal in cooler areas; pruning can begin earlier in mild or arid climates once dormancy is established.
+When to Prune: Prune during dormancy; late winter is ideal in cooler areas, while pruning can begin earlier in mild or arid climates once dormancy is established.

-- First winter: Keep 3–5 strong shoots, cut back by half.
+First winter: Keep 3–5 strong shoots and cut back by half.
 Remove weak or crowded growth.

 Year 3 Onward: